 Check out visitgoldcoast.com for more information about things to do and see on the Gold Coast.

 Opera on the Beach is set on one of Gold Coast's most famous surf beaches – Greenmount Beach at Coolangatta.
-Why not plan a visit and create a truly unforgettable experience that will linger in your memory long after the lights have gone down?
+Why not plan a visit and create a truly unforgettable experience?